JakubBekier/2048/README.md

 # How to play?

 Use WASD keys to move blocks, if 2 blocks with same values collide they sum up. <br>
-After every turn block with value 2 is generated.
+After every turn block with value 2 is generated. <br>
 Game ends if there is no place to spawn a new block.

 # Game window